Local Node Differential Privacy: Algorithmic Tool: Blurry Degree Distributions

 \subsection{Estimating the Average Degree of a Concentrated-Degree Graph}

-We now present the algorithm $\algconcdeg$ (\cref{alg:conc-deg}) that, roughly, uses $\algmatrix^R$ (\cref{alg:matrix-local}) to privately estimate the average degree of a graph whose nonzero degrees are concentrated in some potentially unknown interval of width $s$, where (roughly) the number of nodes in this interval is known to be $k$.
-This algorithm is a building block in our algorithms for $\ergraph$ parameter estimation (\cref{sec:er-new}) and clique-size estimation (\cref{sec:clique-new}).
+In this section, we describe an \LNDP algorithm (\Cref{alg:conc-deg}) that estimates the average degree of a graph whose nonzero degrees are concentrated in some interval.
+The guarantees of the algorithm are summarized in \Cref{lem:conc-deg}.
+We then use this algorithm as a subroutine in our algorithms for \ergraph parameter estimation and clique size estimation in \Cref{sec:er-new,sec:clique-new}, respectively.